Identity and access management: Organization implications

 In each organization there is normally a role or department that is responsible for managing the schema of digital identities of their staff and their own objects, which are represented by object identities or object identifiers (OID).

 The organizational policies and processes and procedures related to the oversight of identity management are sometimes referred to as Identity Governance and Administration (IGA).
-Commercial software tools exist to help automate and simplify such organisational-level identity management functions.
 How effectively and appropriately such tools are used falls within scope of broader governance, risk management, and compliance regimes.

-Since 2016 Identity and Access Management professionals have their own professional organization, IDPro.
-In 2018 the committee initiated the publication of An Annotated Bibliography, listing a number of important publications, books, presentations and videos.

 Management systems

 An identity-management system refers to an information system, or to a set of technologies that can be used for enterprise or cross-network identity management.

-Additional terms are used synonymously with "identity-management system" include:
+The following terms are used in relationship with "identity-management system":